-This document sets out the process of submitting an animal ethics application to the Nelson Mandela University's Animal Research Ethics Committee (NMU-RECA).
-This is to clarify to the researchers and lecturers how the applications should be submitted, what application forms are needed and what documentation is required in the application.
-According to the South African National Standard for the Care and Use of Animals for Scientific Purposes (SANS 10386:2008), animals requiring ethics approval are defined as 'vertebrates, including eggs, foetuses and embryos, that is; fish, amphibians, reptiles, birds and mammals, and encompassing domestic animals, purpose-bred animals, farm animals, wildlife and higher invertebrates such as the advanced members from the Cephalopoda and Decapoda'.
-However, for NMU RECA purposes, studies involving lower invertebrates should also submit applications for their use.
+This document sets out the process of submitting an animal ethics application to the Nelson Mandela University's Research Ethics Committee: Animal (REC-A).
+This is to clarify to the researchers and lecturers how the applications should be submitted, which application forms are needed and what documentation is required in the application.
+According to the South African National Standard for the Care and Use of Animals for Scientific Purposes (SANS 10386:2021), animals requiring ethics approval are defined as 'vertebrates, including eggs, foetuses and embryos, that is; fish, amphibians, reptiles, birds and mammals, and encompassing domestic animals, purpose-bred animals, farm animals, wildlife and higher invertebrates, such as the advanced members from the Cephalopoda and Decapoda.
+However, for REC-A purposes, studies involving lower invertebrates are advised to contact REC-A to seek clarity about whether ethics approval is required for their study before commencement of data collection.

-This information is relevant for all applications for research and lecturing purposes involving the use of animals at Nelson Mandela University.
-Applicants should ensure that they have consulted the South African National Standard: The care and use of animals for scientific purposes (SANS 10386:2008 or newer) before completing an application form.
+This information is relevant for all applications for research and teaching purposes involving the use of animals at Nelson Mandela University.
+Applicants should ensure that they have consulted the South African National Standard: The care and use of animals for scientific purposes (SANS 10386:2021 or newer) before completing an application form.

 It is the responsibility of all researchers and lecturers to ensure that they obtain ethical approval for activities involving live or dead higher order invertebrates and vertebrates.
-Approval for animal use or manipulation cannot be granted retrospectively and it is therefore critical that RECA approval is thought prior to commencement of animal-use for teaching or research.
-The use of secondary data (data previously obtained from an external source) involving animals also requires RECA approval.
+Approval for animal use or manipulation cannot be granted retrospectively and it is therefore critical that RECA approval is sought prior to commencement of animal-use for teaching or research.
+The use of secondary data (data previously obtained from an external source) involving animals also requires REC-A approval.
+For example, researchers wanting to use biological samples or unpublished movement data that were originally collected by an external organisation (e.g. SANParks) for the organisation's own purposes and thus occurred independently of the researchers, must still apply for REC-A approval for their study.